 The Negative Impact of Alcohol on Your Digestive System

-If you’ve been drinking heavily for awhile (and I assume you have because you’re here reading this), you may have noticed some unpleasant side effects in your stomach.
+If you’ve been drinking heavily for a while (and I assume you have because you’re here reading this), you may have noticed some unpleasant side effects in your stomach.

 Taking Your Gut Health Seriously

-I am approaching three years of sobriety and STILL battling with a myriad of digestive issues stemming from my heavy drinking days.
+I am approaching five years of sobriety and STILL battling with a myriad of digestive issues stemming from my heavy drinking days.
 So if you’re reading this right now, experience digestive issues, and still drink, take heed.

 The more damage you do, the more difficult it will be to repair (if at all).

-Unchecked damage to your digestive system can lead to a whole host of problems you do not want to have such as: gastritis, IBS, inflammation, cancer of the liver, colon, pancreas, throat, and mouth, stomach ulcers, liver disease, pancreatitis, as well as malnourishment and vitamin deficiencies.
+Unchecked damage to your digestive system can lead to a whole host of problems you do not want to have such as gastritis, IBS, inflammation, cancer of the liver, colon, pancreas, throat, and mouth, stomach ulcers, liver disease, pancreatitis, as well as malnourishment and vitamin deficiencies.

 And if you think this stuff just magically clears up once the alcohol is gone, think again.